 System File Checker is a built-in tool to check for corrupt, damaged system files and manage to restore them if there’re any.
 However, this tool can only diagnose major system files, and won’t deal with damaged DLL, Windows Registry key, etc.

 Option 1 – Automatically (Recommended)

+If you prefer efficiency, Fortect is a professional Windows repair tool that can scan your system and fix it in one click.
 It is tailored to your specific system and is working in a private and automatic way.
-It will firstly check hardware-related issues to identify problems, and then security issues (powered by Avira Antivirus), and finally it detects programs that crash, missing system files.
+It will first check hardware-related issues to identify problems, and then security issues, and finally it detects programs that crash, missing system files.
 Once complete, it will find a solution to your specific problem.

 Option 2 – Manually

-1) Press Windows logo key + S together to open Search panel.
+1) Press the Windows logo key + S together to open the Search panel.

 2) Type cmd and then right-click on Command Prompt.
 Click Run as administrator.
 Click Yes to provide administrator permission.

 3) In the black Command Prompt window, type:

 Windows will scan your system for corrupted files, and attempt to fix any it finds.
 The results will display in this window, so please leave it open until the operation is complete.